MichelleD720/azure-journey/azure-project-checklist.md

 * [ ] Create a **Log Analytics Workspace**
 * [ ] Link your VM to the workspace (under VM > Monitoring > Insights)
 * [ ] Review basic logs like boot time, CPU, and performance

----

-## 🧠 **Key Phrases for Your Interview**

-* "Created a Windows VM and connected it to Azure AD to simulate user identity and access control."
-* "Configured cloud storage to simulate backup/restore and system log storage."
-* "Used RBAC to manage storage access securely."
-* "Explored Azure Monitor and boot diagnostics to observe system performance."

----

-Would you like this checklist in PDF or printable format too?